alauri/oracle-tac-apps/apps/README.md

-# The applications
+# The application

-We provide application examples in the following programming languages:
+The application is a simple command line interface written in the following programming languages:

- - Python
+- :end: Python
- - Golang
+- :on: Golang
- - Java
+- :soon: Java

-# Applications commands

-All applications behave in the same way and all of them are CLI applications with the same commands.
-Their purpose is to show how the *cx_Oracle* driver can be used in different programming languages to achieve the **HA**.

-## The interactive prompt

-A interactive prompt to send command to the service manually can be started with the *human* command:

-    oracle-ha human --help
+Its goal is to provide the same behaviour across all the examples and so all the CLIs will have same commands, flags and outcomes.

+All the applications use the driver *cx_Oracle* provided by Oracle to interact with the database and all of them will initialize a single connection as long as the applicaton lives.

-## The automatic interface
+## The CLI commands

-All the other commands are job to fire:

-    oracle-ha insert --help
-    oracle-ha update --help
+The full list of commands can be retrieved by accessing the help menu of the
+CLI:

-    oracle-ha delete --help
+    oracle-ha --help

+which will return the following:

+- **cleanup**: Update records within the database;
+- **config**: Update sections of the TOML configuration file;
+- **injest**: Insert new records within the table;
+- **remove**: Delete records from the table;
+- **reset**: Reset database data to factory.